Policies and Procedures

 Service, Support, & Assistance Animal Policy for Residential Students

-Moravian College is committed to complying with federal, state and local laws regarding individuals with disabilities.
-In that regard, Moravian College will support those students with disabilities who require the assistance of a service, support or assistance animal.
-Requests for more information about this policy should be directed to the Academic & Accessibility Support Center and the Office of Housing & Event Management.
+Moravian University is committed to complying with federal, state and local laws regarding individuals with disabilities.
+In that regard, Moravian University will support those students with disabilities who require the assistance of a service, support or assistance animal.
+Requests for more information about this policy should be directed to the Office of Disability & Accommodations and the Office of Housing.

 Substance Free Housing